Parbelaez/p1-html-css/README.md

 ### CSS Errors

-- The w3c html validation is considered as OK, as the errors are coming directly from the fonts and icons imports from Google fonts and Fontawesome directly.
+- The w3c html validation is considered as OK, as the errors are coming directly from the fonts and icons imports from Google Fonts and Fontawesome.

 ---